A McEliece cryptosystem using permutation codes: Permutation error-correcting codes

 \section{Permutation error-correcting codes}

 The use of sets of permutations in coding theory (also referred to as permutation arrays) was studied since the 1970's.
-Blake et al~\cite{blake,blake1979coding} were the first to discuss using permutations this way.
+Blake et al.~\cite{blake,blake1979coding} were the first to discuss using permutations this way.
 They had certain applications in mind.
-One example was powerline communications.
+One such example was powerline communications.
 However, permutation codes have never got the level of attention that linear codes did.
-The idea of using groups of permutations in coding theory was first studied by Bailey and Cameron~\cite{bailey_thesis}.
-Bailey, in his thesis, describes a variety of permutation codes and presents a decoding algorithm which works for arbitrary permutation groups using a combinatorial structure called \emph{uncovering-by-bases}.
-They were the first to exploit the algebraic structure of groups to come up with decoding algorithms for several families of groups.
+Bailey~\cite{bailey_thesis}, in his thesis, describes a variety of permutation codes and presents a decoding algorithm which works for arbitrary permutation groups using a combinatorial structure called \emph{uncovering-by-bases}.
+He was the first to exploit the algebraic structure of groups to come up with decoding algorithms for several families of groups.